Frequently asked questions about financial aid at North Central University.

 The FAFSA code for North Central University is 002369.

-For a student entering college in the Fall, the FAFSA may be completed any time after October 1 for the following academic year.
+For a student entering college in the Fall, the FAFSA is available the October before the academic year intended.
+Example: Fall 2020 applicants can apply for the FAFSA October 1st, 2019.
 Because the funds for some financial aid programs are limited, you should apply as early as possible.
 Since tax return information is needed to file the FAFSA, families should complete their income tax returns before filing for aid.
 A student must complete a new FAFSA each academic year.
-Students who have previously filed a FAFSA and are receiving federal aid will receive a reminder in December so they can file a renewal application online at www.fafsa.ed.gov.
+This can be filed at www.fafsa.ed.gov.
 Those who prefer using a paper FAFSA form can request one by calling 1-800-4FEDAID.

-Approximately 2 to 4 weeks after you file the FAFSA you will receive a Student Aid Report (SAR) either by mail or email, which will list your FAFSA information.
-If you listed North Central as one of your school choices on the FAFSA, the Financial Aid Office will receive your FAFSA information electronically.
-Review your SAR for accuracy and contact the Financial Aid Office if corrections are needed.
-The Financial Aid Office may ask you to provide additional documentation for your file (such as copies of federal tax forms).
-After all necessary information has been received, the Financial Aid Office will calculate your aid eligibility and send you an email to the address you listed on the FAFSA indicating that your estimated awards are ready to be viewed on NCU Financial Aid Online.
+Approximately 3-5 days after you file the FAFSA, you will receive a Student Aid Report (SAR) either by mail or email, which will list your FAFSA information.
+If you listed… The Financial Aid Office may ask you to provide additional documentation for your file (such as copies of federal tax forms).
+After all necessary information has been received, the Financial Aid Office will calculate your aid eligibility, and send you an email to your North Central email address with your award letter.

 You must complete all financial aid information (including loan applications, any corrections needed by the student and/or the parents, and all supporting documents such as tax forms) and have this on file with the Financial Aid Office 30 days prior to the beginning of the semester.
 If not completed by that time, potential aid may not be available before the payment deadline.
 This results in you having to cover costs with another method of payment and/or service charges accruing on your student account.